 When we look back, 2013 was the last season in which Woods was truly healthy.
 During that season, he collected eight top 10s in 16 starts, including five victories.

-The point is that what may have seemed absurd to consider even two months ago is a very real possibility -- Tiger Woods playing golf instead of watching it in Paris... and as an automatic qualifier.
+The point is that what may have seemed absurd to consider even a few months ago is a very real possibility -- Tiger Woods playing golf instead of watching it in Paris... and as an automatic qualifier.